vladdou/ms4-of-stories-shop/README.md

  - To be able to add images to blog posts to make them more vivid and interesting
  - To be able to upload a wider range of pictures for each product
  - A newsletter so that users could sign up and get the latest updates and offers
+ - A nicer way of displaying pop up messages, like [Sweet Alert](https://sweetalert.js.org)
+ - To be able to comment on blog posts
+ - A FAQ page
+ - Login with social media accounts
+ - Be able to take other payment options

 ## Database